 According to this procedure, the following equation represents the F-test:

-F=(RSSFULLRED-RSSFULL)/(dfRED-dfFULL)SQRFULL/glFULL eq.
+F=(RSSRED-RSSFULL)/(dfRED-dfFULL)SQRFULL/glFULL eq.
 (6)

 Where RSSFULL RSSRED represents the minimized residual sum squares of the parameters estimated by the full model (step 1) and reduced model (step 2, or 3, or 4), respectively; dfFULL and dfRED represents the degrees of freedom of full model and reduced models, respectively.
 Large F-value shows the two models are likley different, but small F-value shows the two models are likely similar.
 In addition, if P-value >0.05, there is no difference between models (the null hypothesis is accepted); therefore a reduced should be used (no difference of parameters I and A among weed species).
 However, if P-value <0.05, there is the difference between models (full vs. reduced), the null hypothesis is rejected and that a full model should be used (parameter I and A for each weed species).
 The F-test principle for nonlinear regression analysis was calculated for each model using nls ANOVA command in R software (Ritz and Streibig 2008).